FIND OUT HOW MUCH YOU CAN

 GEICO: Best Overall

-GEICO earned a total score of 9.5 out of 10.0 in our industry review.
-The company also earned a 9.5 for reputation and a 9.0 for both cost and customer experience.
+GEICO earned a total score of 9.1 out of 10.0 in our industry review.
+The company also earned a 9.8 for reputation, 8.5 for coverage, 9.4 for cost, and 9.0 for customer experience.
 GEICO offers standard coverage plus extras like mechanical breakdown insurance and roadside assistance.
 The company might be able to provide you with the best sports car insurance rates.

 State Farm: Best for Student Drivers